sideshow/apns2/README.md

 - Uses new Apple APNs HTTP/2 connection
 - Works with older versions of go (1.5.x) not just 1.6
+- Supports new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
 - Supports persistent connections to APNs
 - Fast, modular & easy to use
 - Tested and working in APNs production environment